raganwald-deprecated/homoiconic/2010/08/final.md

 So: *Do we allow clients to override our choice of implementation?*

 At heart, both "conundrums" are the same problem.
 The "contract" for a function is more than just its method signature.
 The contract for a function also includes the correctness of its behaviour.
 Most popular languages provide very little support for statically checking that a function behaves correctly.
-There is n simple way to write what the Fibonacci function should do and have a compiler enforce this behaviour.
+There is no simple way to write what the Fibonacci function should do and have a compiler enforce this behaviour.

 > I conclude that there are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is make it so complicated that there are no obvious deficiencies.
 The first method is far more difficult. – C.A.R.
 Hoare, [The Emperor’s Old Clothes][clothes], Turing Award lecture, 1980